-The two biggest contenders for online retailing are eBay and Amazon.
+The two biggest contenders for online retailing are Amazon and eBay.

 Both have millions in sales every year, both get hundreds of thousands of eyeballs every day, and both host almost every product you can possibly think of.
-Amazon is said to have more than 300 million active users and two million sellers, while eBay has close to 180 million users and 25 million sellers.
+Amazon is said to have more than 310 million active users and 2.5 million sellers, while eBay has close to 180 million users and 25 million sellers.

 While there are plenty of similarities between the two platforms, there are some significant differences:

 One of the most well-known differences between these two behemoths is eBay’s auction style (as opposed to a fixed price listing).

 Basically, you’re able to list your items at a very low price, and consumers bid to buy the product.
 The highest bid when the time runs out, wins.